 Additional modules have also been implemented to represent stream channel flow processes, lakes and reservoirs and stream baseflow.
-In WRF-Hydro v1.0 inflow into the stream network and lake and reservoir objects is a one-way process.
+In WRF-Hydro v3.0 inflow into the stream network and lake and reservoir objects is a one-way process.
+Overland flow reaching gridcells identified as 'channel' grid cells pass a portion of the surface water in excess of the local ponded water retention depth to the channel model.
 This current formulation implies that stream and lake inflow from the land surface is always positive to the stream or lake element.
 There currently are no channel or lake loss functions where water can move from channels or lakes back to the landscape.
-Channel flow in WRF-Hydro is represented by routing a 1-dimensional diffusive wave through a gridded channel network.
+Channel flow in WRF-Hydro is represented by one of a few different user-selected methodologies described below.
 Water passing into and through lakes and reservoirs is routed using a simple level pool routing scheme.
-Baseflow, to the stream network, is represented using a simple, empirically-based bucket model which obtains 'drainage' flow from the spatially-distributed landscape.
-Discharge from baseflow buckets is input directly into the stream using an empirically-derived storage-discharge relationship.
+Baseflow, to the stream network, is represented using a conceptual catchment storage-discharge bucket model formulation (discussed below) which obtains 'drainage' flow from the spatially-distributed landscape.
+Discharge from buckets is input directly into the stream using an empirically-derived storage-discharge relationship.
+If overland flow is active, the only water flowing into the buckets comes from soil drainage.
+This is because the overland flow scheme will pass water directly to the channel model.
+If overland flow is switched off and channel routing is still active, then surface infiltration excess water from the land model is collected over the predefined catchment and pass into the bucket as well.
 Each of these process options are enabled through the specification of switches in the model namelist file.